You are here

 Astronomers have detected frozen water on the surface of Charon, which is different from the composition of Pluto.
 That suggests that Charon formed from the debris from a collision between Pluto and another large body, which may be the same process that gave birth to Earth's moon.

 NASA's New Horizons mission became the first spacecraft to visit Pluto when it skimmed past the dwarf planet on July 14, 2015.
 The craft photographed Pluto and its five known moons, measured the surface composition of Pluto and Charon, and made many other observations.
-Because of the great distance from Earth, however, it will take months to transmit all the data from its encounter.

 Request a free copy of The Solar System or Beyond the Solar System for your classroom.
 Bulk copies are available for $1.50 each in quantities of 30 or more.
 Shipping is included.
 Call 512-471-5285 for orders of 30 or more.